skunne/pointcloudregistration/README.md

 ### Usage

 The executable expects two arguments.
 Each argument is the name of a metadata file.
-A metadata file contains the name of a pointcloud file in `.vtk` or `.pcd` format, along with parameters for the supervoxel clustering algorithm.
+A metadata file contains the name of a pointcloud file in `.vtk`, `.pcd` or `.ply` format, along with parameters for the supervoxel clustering algorithm.
 Examples of metadata files can be found in the `metadata/` subfolder, and the corresponding point cloud files in the `pointclouds/` subfolder.
 For an overview of the parameters, please refer to http://pointclouds.org/documentation/tutorials/supervoxel_clustering.php and to the corresponding paper (2).

 Example use:
 ~~~~